Spiritual Law of Increase

 A key word in these statements is “understand.”
 In English, this word mainly refers to comprehending, perceiving or grasping intellectually.
 However, the word in the Greek text describes a process of bringing things together in mind to gain understanding or insight.
 In the Parable of the Sower, the person who doesn’t process the message ultimately loses the message’s benefit.
 The successful person is the one who compares or combines what he heard with what he already knows to be true, which multiplies the benefit he receives.
 This is the Law of Increase.

 It’s important for us to realize anytime God gives us something — an ability, resource, insight, revelation and such — he holds us accountable for what we do with it.
 If we don’t use those resources effectively, we can lose them.
 “Use it or lose it.”
 If, instead, we apply what we have and use it effectively, we can increase it and God often blesses our efforts by multiplying our results.

 Some people want immediate success regardless of how little effort they apply.
 Get-rich-quick schemes and gambling entice people who want all the benefits without the effort.
 Yet even the secular world tells us success comes from applying ourselves steadily and consistently over time.

-The Law of Increase may be one of the most important spiritual laws and it is relevant to every aspect of our lives.
+The Law of Increase may be one of the more important spiritual laws and it’s relevant to every aspect of our lives.
 As we use our abilities and resources effectively, especially putting them to work serving others, we can expect them to increase.
 In part, because consistent use produces increase, just as using a muscle makes it stronger.
 Also, as we prove ourselves faithful using what we have to serve others, God can entrust us with more.